lalogf/healthTech2019/README.md

 ## App Status

 - **Current state:** In the '/' route the app shows a list of patients from SmartonFhir API.
-Only when clicking: `Lorie Hessel` (first patient in list) the app will show relevant renal disease measurements like: `Urea Nitrogen`, `Creatinine `, `Body Mass Index`, `Blood Pressure`,`Estimated Glomerular Filtration Rate`.
-For other patients, the app will show all the observations that the API gives.
+Only when clicking first patient in list the app will show relevant renal disease measurements.
+For other patients, the app will show all the observations that the SmartonFhir API gives.

 - **Next steps:** identify more renal patients.